Saturday, July 16, 2011

 How to Respond when you learn that someone is ill or injured

-At a party this week, a group of us were talking about gift cards and how we used them.
+At a party in July 2011, a group of us were talking about gift cards and how we used them.
 I was saying about how helpful they were when someone was sick or injured.
 One of the women said, “can you put this in writing and e-mail it around?
 This is something we all experience at some time or another.”
-So here is my response to that request:
+So below is my response to that request that I continue to update.
+Please note that if you are the person responsible for someone who is injured/ill, there is a special post for such situations at When You’re Responsible for Someone Who has been Injured or Diagnosed.

-If someone has been newly diagnosed with a very serious illness or is injured, this can be a difficult time for the person and those closest to them.
+Gift Cards: If someone has been newly diagnosed with a very serious illness or is injured, this can be a difficult time for the person and those closest to them.
 Whether they are a close friend, a work colleague, a friend’s parent or sibling, or even a neighbor, sending a card with a gift card enclosed is very helpful.
+You don’t have to write an elaborate note.
+Just saying “thinking of you” with the gift card speaks volumes.
 As one person at the party pointed out, “cash can just get spent so quickly, that it’s sometimes better to give a gift card for something you know they’re going to need.”

 Types of Gift Cards to Enclose: